 This, the debut record from Sour Widows, is a trojan horse.
 At first it seems polite, pretty, a handful of petals, as if its slow, folksy tones might blow away in a weak breeze.
 You might be tempted to stick it on as background music when concentrating on something else entirely.
 But that’s when Sour Widows will emerge.
 That’s when they’ll get you.
 The best new music of the year is hidden here.

 The first clue that ‘Sour Widows’ (the album) is more than it might initially appear, comes two minutes into opening track, ‘Tommy’, when Sour Widows (the band) pivot from a loose, airy jam-session sound into something tighter and tenser.
 You might not even really hear it happen, but you will definitely look up from whatever you’re doing when it does.
 The intertwined vocals of Maia Sinaiko and Susanna Thomson switch from subtle to urgent, their hazy, gently strummed guitars suddenly splash and roar, and the song crackles with lightning, if only for a moment.
 It is brief, but it’s beautiful, and it’s brilliant.

-Like Duster, or Pile, or maybe Pixies before them, Sour Widows find beauty in the offbeat.
-They regularly thread together chaos and calm to create truly compelling songs and so much ear candy.
+Like Duster, or Pile, or maybe Pixies before them, Sour Widows find beauty in the offbeat then.
+They regularly thread together chaos with calm to create truly compelling songs and so so much ear candy.
 They revel in the unexpected.
-They also sound like no one else I can think of too.
+At the same time, they also sound like no one else I can think of too.
 Just their own damn selves.
-Forget blowing away then, there’s no chance of that, these songs have actually arrived fully formed and built to last.
+Forget about them blowing away then, there’s no chance of that.
+These songs have actually arrived fully formed and built to last.